derrynknife/SurPyval/docs/Parametric SurPyval Modelling.rst

     :align: center

 You can see that the mixture model, in blue, tracks the data more closely than does the single model.
 SurPyval has incredible flexibility.
-The number of distributions can be changed by simply changing the value of m, and, the distribution used in the mixture can also be changed.
+The number of distributions can be changed by simply changing the value of ``m``, and, the distribution passed to ``dist`` in the mixture can also be changed.
 Consider:

 .. code:: python

+    import surpyval as surv
+    import numpy as np
+    from matplotlib import pyplot as plt

     np.random.seed(1)
     x1 = surv.Normal.random(20, -10, 5)